uqlibrary/technology-training/Python/pandas/pandas.md

 pd.merge?
 ```

 The `how` argument defines which kind of merge we want to do.
-Be cause we want to keep all of the data from `df`, we want to do a "left merge":
+Because we want to keep all of the data from `df`, we want to do a "left merge":

 ```python
 df_all = pd.merge(df, spi,